Author name: wisdomwaveshub.com

 Can Employers Pay Subcontractors Directly Under FIDIC Contracts?
 A Detailed Exploration Read More »

-Understanding FIDIC Contract Termination Letters
+Understanding FIDIC Contract Termination Agreement Letter

 A termination agreement letter under the FIDIC (Fédération Internationale des Ingénieurs-Conseils) Conditions of Contract is a formal document that communicates one party's intention to terminate the contract due to specific reasons outlined in the contract terms.
 The FIDIC contracts provide detailed provisions for termination by either the Employer or the Contractor, and it's crucial to adhere strictly to these provisions to ensure the termination is legally effective.